Josh Naylor Player Props: Guardians vs. Red Sox

-After batting .194 with a double, a home run, three walks and three RBI in his past 10 games, Josh Naylor and the Cleveland Guardians face the Boston Red Sox (who will start Brayan Bello) at 4:10 PM ET on Saturday.
+Josh Naylor -- with a slugging percentage of .438 in his past 10 games, including three extra-base hits -- will be in action for the Cleveland Guardians versus the Boston Red Sox, with Chris Sale on the hill, on April 30 at 1:35 PM ET.

-He had a hitless performance in his most recent game (0-for-3 with an RBI) against the Red Sox.
+He collected three RBI (going 3-for-5 with a double) in his last game against the Red Sox.

 Josh Naylor Game Info & Props vs. the Red Sox